You’ve heard us say it repeatedly because it remains true every season: healthy soil is essential for healthy grass.

 Whether you’re laying new sod or planting seed, we always recommend conducting a soil test for your lawn before spreading fertilizer or balancing the pH in your soil.
+Then, we recommend conducting a yearly soil test before you give your existing grass a dose of nutrients.

 Tools for Conducting a Soil Test